kalwalt/webarkit-jsfeat-cpp/README.md

 Both examples use the debug version of the lib but, of course you can use the non-debug version as well.

+## NPM
+npm is used to build the `libar.bc` and `libar_debug.bc` libs inside the build folder.
+You don't need to run `npm install` but it is required to have node and npm installed globally.

 ## Building the library
 If you make changes and/or if you make some enhancement to the C++ code ypu need to build the library.
 Run the shell script in the main folder:
+For the first time run:
+`./build.sh emscripten-all`
+this will build all the libs.
+After that if you need to compile and build only jsfeat libs:
 `./build.sh emscripten`
 and the two libs will be compiled in the build directory.
 We used emsdk 3.1.20.